 When it comes to people and culture, who is truly responsible for driving things like engagement and organizational culture?

-We’ve heard an array of perspectives that generally sit in two camps of thought.
+We’ve heard various perspectives that generally sit in two camps of thought.
 Some believe that people and culture initiatives are the responsibility of leadership or HR.
 Others believe “the people make the place".
-They feel that responsibility lies among individual employees, who are tasked with shaping the culture of the organization.
+They feel that responsibility lies among individual employees tasked with shaping the organization's culture.

 We believe there isn't one right way to determine who is responsible.
-Rather, there are pros to cons to each of these approaches.
+There are pros and cons to each of these approaches.

 Perspective #1: Individuals are responsible for their own engagement

 Some researchers and practitioners believe that individuals are responsible for their own engagement.
 To a degree, being engaged is a choice.